 Soft skills can get a bad reputation.
 They come across as squishy, touchy, feely.
 However, soft skills, or human skills, are the most important skills people need to hone and develop today.
 They are the skills that we need to help employees invest in for their long-term career aspirations.
 Forward-looking organizations recognize the importance of these skills and are tapping into these human traits today.

 How can HR and learning & development (L&D) leaders like yourself leverage these human-centric strengths in the workplace?
-We at Udemy for Business are partnering with RedThread Research, a human capital research and advisory firm founded by Dani Johnson, former Bersin by Deloitte analyst and researcher, to understand how employee development can harness human skills and strengths in the workplace.
+We at Udemy for Business are partnering with RedThread Research, a human capital research and advisory firm founded by Dani Johnson, to understand how employee development can harness human skills and strengths in the workplace.